Algorithmic aspects of rotor-routing and the notion of linear equivalence: Introduction

 The basic operation in the game is a \emph{firing} of a vertex.
 For a divisor $x$, firing a vertex $v$ means taking the new divisor $x'=x+L_G\mathbf{1}_v$, i.e, $v$ loses $d^+(v)$ chips, and each out-neighbor $u$ of $v$ receives $d(v,u)$ chips.
 Note that a firing preserves the degree of the divisor.

-The firing of a vertex $v$ is \emph{legal} with respect to the divisor $x$, if $x(v)\geq d^+(v)$, i.e, if the vertex $v$ still has a nonnegative number of chips after the firing.
+The firing of a vertex $v$ is \emph{legal} with respect to the divisor $x$, if $x(v)\geq d^+(v)$, i.e, if the vertex $v$ has a nonnegative number of chips after the firing.
+(Note that other vertices might have a negative number of chips.)
 A \emph{legal game} is a sequence of divisors in which each divisor is obtained from the previous one by a legal firing.

 The following equivalence relation on $\Div(G)$, called \emph{linear equivalence}, plays an important role in the theory of chip-firing: $x\sim y$ if there exists an integer vector $z\in \mathbb{Z}^{V(G)}$ such that $y=x+L_Gz$.
 One can easily check that this is indeed an equivalence relation.
 As $\per_G$ is a strictly positive eigenvector of $L_G$ with eigenvalue zero, we can suppose that $z\geq 0$: We have $L_G(z+k\cdot \per_G)=L_Gz$ for any $k\in\mathbb{Z}$, and for a sufficiently large $k$, $z+k\cdot \per_G\geq 0$.
 Thus $x\sim y$ if and only if $y$ can be reached from $x$ by a sequence of (not necessarily legal) firings.